 Plants generally divide into four groups: true vines, ramblers, floppers and uprights.
 Typical uprights in the vegetable garden are nice little soldiers that stand at attention — asparagus and artichokes come to mind.
 Ramblers are the summer squashes; they aren’t really viney, but they do tend to expand and creep a bit.
 Melons, squash, cucumbers and pole beans are vines.
 Floppers, to my mind, are things like tomatoes.
-They don’t have the tendrils common to squash and beans, so they can’t really climb, but they’re too heavy to just grow straight up like asparagus.
+They don’t have the tendrils common to squash and beans, so they can’t really climb.
+However, they’re too heavy to just grow straight up like asparagus.
 Floppy plants often behave better with a stake or three in many instances.

 Some folks will tell you staked tomatoes (or whatever) are more productive.
 I think it depends.
 An unstaked tomato sort of rambles across the ground, sending up vertical shoots along its length.
 These blossom and bear fruit.
 Since the verticals are relatively short, they can often handle the weight of the tomatoes as they ripen, which keeps them off the ground.
 Unstaked tomatoes tend to shade out weeds and their leaf canopy also helps trap moisture in the soil.
 It’s easier to pinch out suckers on staked plants, however, which keeps the plant focused on fruiting instead of making leaves.
-It’s also easier to weed around staked plants and if you’re an intensive gardener who wants to cram a lot of other crops in your space, staked plants make it easier to cram and succession plant.
+It’s also easier to weed around staked plants.
+If you’re an intensive gardener who wants to cram a lot of other crops in your space, staked plants make it easier to cram and succession plant.

 Unless you want to harvest them on your knees in the middle of a jungle, plan to stake or trellis your pole beans and peas.
-Although these both come in bush varieties, I prefer pole beans and peas because they’re much more productive, and I think they taste better.
 Some vigorous varieties will grow 10 feet or more.
-Cucumbers can be staked, although I think they do better either sprawling or grown on a trellis or the flat version of a trellis known as a tomato table (think four uprights with an open latticework horizontal rectangle attached to the uprights).
-This allows them to crawl up the legs and sprawl over the top, while their fruits hang down through the holes in the lattice.
+Although these both come in bush varieties, I prefer pole beans and peas because they’re much more productive.
+I also think they taste better.
+Cucumbers can be staked, although I think they do better either sprawling or grown on a trellis.
+You might also try the old-fashioned flat version of a trellis known as a tomato table.
+A tomato table is four upright stakes with a horizontal rectangle of open latticework attached to the uprights.
+This allows plants to crawl up the legs and sprawl over the top, while their fruits hang down through the holes in the lattice.
 Easy to keep clean and easy to pick.
+So, make your choice and do what works best for you.
+See Part II for more on this topic.

 Do you have plans or instructions for building the above ground bean house?